Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

-The proof and generalized theorem can be found in \cref{sec:proof-robustness,th:general-adv}.
+The proof and a more general statement can be found in \cref{sec:proof-robustness,th:general-adv}, respectively.
 For notational simplicity, we assume small $\qrob$ and $\qvul$.
-However, we do not require infinitesimal $\qrob$ and $\qvul$ to establish the claim.
+However, we do not require infinitesimal $\qrob$ and $\qvul$.
 See \cref{th:general-adv,sec:additional-theoretical}.
-Similar to \cref{th:std}, this result provides the correlation between the prediction and ground-truth label.
-In contrast to \cref{th:std}, we provide the lower bound.
+In contrast to \cref{th:std}, this theorem provides a lower bound.
 A positive right-hand side implies correct classification under adversarial perturbations.